idvorkin/idvorkin.github.io/_d/SustainableWork.md

 #### Did you always do this

-No, when I was young and single, I wanted to build my tech muslces as fast as I could and often worked 50-60 hours a week.
-When I started Azure, I and the entire team worked 60 hours a week, and it was one of the funest times in my career.
+No, when I was young and single, I wanted to build my tech muscles as fast as I could and often worked 50-60 hours a week.
+When I started Azure, I and the entire team worked 60 hours a week, and it was one of the most fun times in my career.

 #### I'm young and single - I want to work like a dog - should I